School Council & Charities

 Regular updates of school council initiatives will be posted here…

-The team have had a busy start to the year: They started by listening to the views of their peers, then they conducted and counted a whole school ballot and finally they chose the charities that BGS is supporting this year: Teenage Cancer Trust and the Great Ormond St Hospital Charity.
-Over the course of the winter term an amazing £1585 has been raised by students!
+The team had a busy start to the year: They started by listening to the views of their peers, then they conducted and counted a whole school ballot and finally they chose the charities that BGS is supporting this year: Teenage Cancer Trust and the Great Ormond St Hospital Charity.
+Over the course of the winter term an amazing £1585 was raised by students!
 Fundraising activities such as the Christmas Hamper raffle, a Guess the Santa competition, a Christmas postal service run by Year 7s and selling refreshments at Parents evenings have all contributed to this achievement.
-As well as fundraising, the school council have been bravely leading assemblies to promote the charities and fundraising activities to all students.
+As well as fundraising, the school council has been bravely leading assemblies to promote the charities and fundraising activities to all students.

 Run by young people, the UK Youth Parliament provides opportunities for 11-18 year-olds to use their voice in creative ways to bring about social change.